 Our pediatric neurosurgical teams from various pediatric specialty centers across the United States come to Haiti at regular intervals to perform surgery for children who need it.
 The most common procedure is an ETV (Endoscopic Third Ventriculostomy).
 In 2003, our team was the first organization to offer the ETV treatment for the children of Haiti.
 VP Shunts (Ventriculo-peritoneal shunts) are also placed.
 (Please see the “What is Hydrocephalus” section on this website for further details.)
 Children with other neurosurgical disorders are assessed in the clinics also.

-As the old saying goes “If you give a man a fish, he will eat for a day, but if you teach him to fish, he will eat for a lifetime”.
-The ultimate goal of this project is to establish a formal neurosurgical training program in Haiti with mentorship and teaching provided by a regular presence of United States and European Neurosurgeons.
-We are preparing to hire our first neurosurgical trainee in Haiti.
-These first trainees will then hopefully go on to become the teachers of the future Haitian neurosurgeons in a formal haitian run neurosurgical training program, securing a self sustainable program of care for children with hydrocephalus and other neurosurgical disorders.
+The Fisherman Project: As the old saying goes “If you give a man a fish, he will eat for a day, but if you teach him to fish, he will eat for a lifetime”.
+In 2017 we began a formal neurosurgical training program in Haiti with mentorship and teaching provided by a regular presence of United States and European Neurosurgeons.
+We hired our first neurosurgical Haitian trainee, Dr. Yudy LaFortune.
+These first trainees will hopefully go on to become the teachers of the future Haitian neurosurgeons in a formal haitian run neurosurgical training program, securing a self sustainable program of care for children with hydrocephalus and other neurosurgical disorders.

 Fifty percent of hydrocephalus in under developed countries is caused by an infection, either during pregnancy, during labor or soon after birth.
 Currently, our physicians are collecting specimens that are being sent to laboratories in the US in the hope of identifying the source of these infections.